WuStevenShengyang/Python-Sprite-Module/Readme.md

 ```
 sprite.rotation = angle (in degrees)
 ```
 (Rotation looks weird with some unintended offsets with the collide box.
-I don't recommend using this function unless necesary)
+I don't recommend using this function unless necessary)

 Flip
 ```